What is a PCBA ?

 2-1 Component placement

-The placement of the components can be made manually (mostly for the Thru-hole components) or with automatic mount machine which are much quicker and works well with very small components (SMD).
+In PCBA manufacturing placement of the components can be made manually (mostly for the Thru-hole components) or with automatic mount machine which are much quicker and works well with very small components (SMD).

 Good placement of electronic components is key to the proper functioning of the PCBA.
 Many components are not symetric in their usage, meaning they need to be positionned in the good direction.
 Moreover, quality of the component soldering, which guarantees both good connexion and assembly strength is also determined by component good positionning.